microsoft/Commercial-Marketplace-SaaS-API-Emulator/README.md

 This repository contains a Node.js implementation of an emulator for the Microsoft commercial marketplace SaaS Fulfillment APIs.

-To make hosting the emulator as simple as possible, the repo also includes a Dockerfile for a container image hosting the emulated APIs.
+To make hosting the emulator as simple as possible, the repo includes a Dockerfile for a building a containerised version.

-## What problem(s) does this project solve?
+## What challenges does this project address?

-Integrating with the commercial marketplace has a number of scaffolding requirements that can act as a barrier to getting up and running quickly.
-The emulator is designed to break the dependency on these requirements for early-stage development to allow teams to get started building for marketplace with zero friction.
+Integrating with the commercial marketplace has a few scaffolding requirements; a barrier to getting up and running quickly.
+The emulator breaks that dependency, allowing teams to start building for marketplace with zero friction.
 Specifically:

 - Remove dependency on Partner Center
-  - Partner Center onboarding and permissions can take some time to setup and get right.
+  - Partner Center onboarding and permissions can take some time to setup correctly.
 You can get started right away without waiting for this process.
+  - Ordinarily, testing API flows against plans can only happen after they have been created in Partner Center.
+Emulated plans allow development to happen in parallel.
+Only final testing is required against Partner Center plans.
 - Remove the AAD requirement
   - A SaaS transactable offer, or at least the integration with marketplace, must be built with AAD.
 The integration with the marketplace APIs requires the app to be registered in AAD and API calls are secured with OAuth2.
 Similarly, your landing page must support AAD SSO.
-The emulator removes these requirements to make it simpler (and quicker) to start implememting your integration flows.
+The emulator removes these requirements to make it simpler (and quicker) to start implementing your integration flows.

 ## Design goals